hiiamboris/red-wiki/[NOTES]-REPL-Tips-and-Tricks.md

 Here you can find useful tips and functions you might want to use in REPL (Red's CLI or GUI console).
 Please add yours if you have one.

+## Executing the REPL

+Don't use `red --cli` when you want to invoke the Red CLI console from another app.
+Just call directly the CLI console executable (in the Red cache folder, or compile one in the working folder). `red --cli` is just a handy shortcut when wanting to invoke the CLI console from the shell command-line.

+Red.exe is a R2-encapped binary with a non-standard booting sequence that often does not play well when called by third-party apps.
+When Red.exe is used to invoke the console, it acts as a proxy by sub-calling the right console executable.
+Just avoid the overhead and possible trouble by calling the console exe directly in such cases.

 ## Start-up script

 You can create a shortcut to `red.exe` on your taskbar or start menu with below parameters to execute a startup script.